IsraelAde/dataquest-projects/Project 9 - Working with Data Downloads/README.md

 # Working with Data Downloads

 In this project, we'll be working with an education data set in ZIP format.
-The data set we'll work with is called the Civil Rights Data Collection.
-It contains information on educational achievement and opportunities in the U.S., broken down by race and school.
+The data set we'll work with is the Civil Rights Data Collection.
+It contains information on educational achievement and opportunities in the U.S. broken down by race and school.
 Each row represents a school, while each column records an indicator of academic achievement.

 This folder contains files created/used for the 'Working with Data Downloads' project at [www.dataquest.io](https://www.dataquest.io/).
 This readme contain my solutions done on the command line.